lightning/bolts/03-transactions.md

 This variant is used for `closing_complete` and `closing_sig` messages (i.e. where `option_simple_close` is negotiated).

-In this case, the node sending `closing_complete` ("the closer") pays the fees, and the sequence is set to 0xFFFFFFFD to allow RBF.
+In this case, the node sending `closing_complete` ("the closer") pays the fees, and the sequence specified to allow RBF.
 The outputs are ordered as detailed in [Transaction Output Ordering](#transaction-output-ordering).

 The side with lesser funds can opt to omit their own output.